mattijsf/simple-ts-rpc/README.md

     removeMessageListener(listener: (message: string) => void): void
 }
 ```
-- Support for methods with on or more callback parameters.
+- Support for methods with on or more callback parameters
+- Support for subscription/event callbacks
-- Server-side rrror handling
+- Server-side error handling
+- Lacks most other features

 ## Installation